3FramesLab/kg_llm_demo/docs/UX_MIGRATION_TO_ENHANCED_API.md

-# UX Migration to Enhanced KPI Analytics API ✅
+# UX Migration to Enhanced KPI Analytics API ⚠️ DEPRECATED

+> **⚠️ DEPRECATION NOTICE**: This document describes components that have been removed from the codebase.
+> This document is kept for historical reference only.

-## 🎯 **Migration Complete**
+## 🎯 **Migration Status: DEPRECATED**

-Successfully migrated all frontend components from the old SQLite-based API to the new enhanced KPI Analytics API with MS SQL Server backend.
+This migration was part of the KPI Analytics system that was never fully integrated into the application.

 ---